Pink tax: Tampon tax

+The “Tampon Tax” refers to the sales tax imposed on menstrual hygiene products like mentioned previously.
+This additional tax further burdens women financially, which contributes to the wider issue of period poverty, where estimated one in four women and girls cannot afford menstrual products.
+Studies show that the pink tax or tampon tax on menstrual products can be as high as 13%.
+This disparity contributes to what is known as the tampon tax, where women are ending up having to pay thousands of dollars more over their lifetimes due to this discriminatory pricing practice.
+Efforts such as the “Tampon Tax Back” campaign seek to alleviate this burden by advocating for the elimination of the sales tax on all period products in various different states.
+However, despite progress in some areas, the Tampon tax remains a large barrier to menstrual health and financial equality for women.

 India has recently scrapped their tampon tax.
-Kenya has removed the tampon tax and is now providing menstrual products to school-aged girls.
 Colombia also abolished their tax on feminine hygiene products in November 2018 to help further push for gender equality.
 Germany's feminine products previously had a luxury tax, though at the start of 2020, they lowered the tax from 19% to the normal 7%.

 In November 2019, the largest sales tax protest took place against the 33 US states still implementing the tampon tax.

 In 2022 CVS dropped its taxes on women's hygiene products such as tampons and announced they will be covering the sales tax on these products in the U.S. states that allow them to do so.